 St. Mary’s House

-Situated at the end of the village, on the Niton Road, stood a row of three cottages, faced in about 1840 in an attractive chequered design of red and grey brick.
+Situated at the end of the village, on the Niton Road, stood a row of three cottages, faced in about 1840 in an attractive chequered red and grey brick design.
 Miss Gertrude Mallet, who had them knocked into one, purchased these cottages, together with an acre of land.
 The house was blessed and dedicated on 22nd July 1915, the Feast of Mary Magdalene.
 Miss Mallet resided in the house until she died, aged 86, on 15th August 1953.

 The heart of the house was the Oratory, which contained a beautiful old Italian crucifix, thought to date back to the time of Catherine of Siena, where prayers were said every day, and in the garden, a ‘Walk of Silence’ led to a rustic crucifix.
 There was also a Shrine of Our Lady Star of the Sea, with a statue of Our Lady set under the prow of an upturned boat.